 The CCPR Plan will recommend strategies to increase the city's level of preparedness and resilience to more intense and longer heat waves, higher average temperatures, changes in precipitation patterns and intensity, and risks from rising sea levels and storm surges from coastal storms.
 The strategies will cover parcel, neighborhood, citywide, and regional scales.
 The CCPR Plan is paralleling the Envision Cambridge Plan by focusing first on the Alewife area of the city, where there is relatively more flood risk, particularly from future sea level rise and storm surges.
-A second neighborhood will receive a similar focus and then the work will be rolled up into a citywide plan.
+A second neighborhood plan will be developed for The Port and then the work will be rolled up into a citywide plan.

 Project Steering Committee

 - Iram Farooq, Assistant City Manager for Community Development